IKCO Dena

 The IKCO Dena is a family car manufactured by Iran Khodro (IKCO).
 It was unveiled in April 2011, with mass-production starting in 2015.
-Its price range is between USD$12,000 and USD$13,000, depending on the specific model and accessories.
+Its price range was between USD12,000 and USD13,000, depending on the specific model and accessories.
 The Dena replaced the IKCO Samand in overseas markets.

-The IKCO Dena is named after the peak Dena in the Zagros Mountains, 35 km north-west of Yasuj in western Iran.
+The Dena is named after the peak Dena in the Zagros Mountains, 35 km north-west of Yasuj in western Iran.
 This name was chosen to identify the car as a symbol of technological improvement as well as the lofty height of the company's aspirations.